igormintz/tricking_highlights/README.md

-# Video Highlight Extractor
+# Tricking Video Highlight Extractor

 This project uses computer vision techniques to extract highlights from videos, focusing on human pose estimation.
 Also, for technique improvement, it shows the original video and skeleton side-by-side

-# demo
+# Demo

 ![Demo](assets/combined_video.gif)

 ## License

-This project is licensed under [Your chosen license].

 The YOLO models used in this project (YOLOv8) are licensed under the GNU General Public License v3.0 (GPL-3.0).
 For more details, please see the [Ultralytics YOLO repository](https://github.com/ultralytics/ultralytics).